-The Art Department consists of five specialist teachers and the free-standing "Drawing School", built in the 1950s, now also includes facilities for photography, computer aided design, intaglio and screen printing, textile design, welding and ceramics as well as most two dimensional media.
+The Art Department consists of five specialist teachers and a dedicated 'Drawing School' with facilities for photography, computer aided design, print-making, textile design and construction, welding and ceramics as well as most two dimensional media.

-All Middle School students have a double lesson of Art a week and these groups carousel between the specialist areas for a broad experience.
+All Middle School students have a double lesson of Art a week and these groups carousel between the specialist areas to receive a challenging and broad experience.

 GCSE students follow the Edexcel exam syllabus, while, at 6th form, students may choose between the Cambridge Pre U Art and Design course or to study the International Baccalaureate Visual Arts qualification.
 Both of these courses enable students either to pursue either a general Fine Art enquiry or to specialise in a recognised field of Art and Design such as Architecture, Graphic Design or Screen-based media.
 All exam courses end with an exciting and ambitious exhibition and post16 students are supported in creating a high quality portfolio to support university application.

 The Department offers a broad range of extracurricular opportunities for students to develop their passion and extend their skills, including life-drawing, photography and top-up sessions for students wishing to take their class-based projects further